LenderPanel.com

 Cumberland Building Society

-Cumberland Building Society transfer of equity example support desk enquires
+Cumberland Building Society transfer of equity: q and a’s

-• What do I do if I am not happy with the conveyancer who did our transfer of equity transaction?
+• What do I do if I am not happy with the conveyancer who conducted my transfer of equity conveyancing?

-General Advice to read in supporting the above Cumberland Building Society transfer of equity information :
+Important warnings to consider in conjunction with the above Cumberland Building Society transfer of equity Questions and Answers :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Cumberland Building Society conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold properties

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
 If such conditions are not strictly observed you may be in breach of the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

 If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your lawyer will check with Cumberland Building Society This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your conveyancing solicitor will check with Cumberland Building Society This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Cumberland Building Society or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at finalisation of the transfer of equity conveyancing.

 If you do not keep up the payments on your mortgage with Cumberland Building Society your property may be repossessed.